Recommendations

 Closure Date:

-The Medical Center Director evaluates and determines any additional reasons for noncompliance and makes certain that required members are assigned and consistently attend Women’s Health Advisory Committee meetings.
+3 The Medical Center Director evaluates and determines any additional reasons for noncompliance and makes certain that required members are assigned to the Women Veterans Health Committee.

 Closure Date:

-The Chief of Staff evaluates and determines any additional reasons for noncompliance and ensures the Women Veterans Program Manager is full-time and free of collateral duties.
+4 The Medical Center Director evaluates and determines any additional reasons for noncompliance and ensures the Women Veterans Program Manager is full-time and free of collateral duties.

 Closure Date:

-The Chief of Staff evaluates and determines any additional reasons for noncompliance and ensures the medical center has a designated maternity care coordinator
+5 The Medical Center Director evaluates and determines any additional reasons for noncompliance and ensures the medical center has a designated maternity care coordinator.

 Closure Date: